-Testing the Relativistic-Microwave Theory of Ball Lightning using Plasma Simulations
+Testing the Relativistic-Microwave Theory of Ball Lightning with Plasma Simulations

 Amanda Elliott, undergraduate (BS) student in Physics, Florida Tech